 You can also check the withdrawal status from the Engine Settings » Money Withdrawal page.

 Once your website starts getting popular, you can silently read conversations between the users (employers and freelancers).
 That way, you can clear any disputes by knowing the story.

 Reading conversations will also give you insight into what kinds of deals are happening and what the hidden intentions of your users might be (like cutting you off and taking your clients aside, etc.).

 Once all the tests and management tasks are done, you can introduce your micro job website on the market.

 Building a micro job site isn’t difficult, but you’ll need to monetize it for ultimate sustainability.
 The more projects are closed, the more your earnings will be.

-You should follow our guide to grow your website traffic.
+For that, you first need to grow your traffic.
+Here are a few tools that can help you attract more traffic to your website.
 Once you capture the right audience, you’ll be able to get successful job postings.

 We recommend you start a blog and promote the purpose of your micro job website.
 Explain how you want to help the employers and freelancers.
 You should also focus on making your website unique from the other micro job sites online.